Channels

 Hot-reload

-When only one workspace exists, Slack uses it without asking — the operator doesn't need to set Workspace.
-With multiple workspaces, the Workspace config field picks one.
+When only one project exists, Slack uses it without asking — the operator doesn't need to set ProjectID.
+With multiple projects, the ProjectID config field picks one.

 App manifest